The cost is not always immediate. It shows up quietly.

 AI is entering your environment and you need structured governance to stay ahead of it

-You prefer steady, proactive guidance over reactive problem-solving
+You want steady, proactive guidance rather than reactive problem solving

 Most executive directors start with a 15-minute conversation.
 That is enough time to figure out whether there is a real fit -- and if there is not, I will tell you that directly.